toruseo/UXsim/README.md

 - Basic analysis of simulation results (e.g., trip completion rate, total travel time, delay), and their export to pandas.DataFrame and CSV files.
 - Visualization of simulation results (e.g., time-space diagram, MFD, network traffic animation).
 - Can be flexibly customized by users thanks to pure Python implementation.
+	- Can also be directly integrated with other Python-based frameworks, such as PyTorch for deep reinforcement learning traffic control.

 ## Main files